* Translated by AI

 Starnews

 'Good job, Heung-min.'
-Ki Sung-yueng's heartfelt message to Son Heung-min on his 'last World Cup': "That pressure is a lonely battle, but..."
+Ki Sung-yueng's touching words for Son Heung-min's 'last World Cup': "That pressure is a lonely battle, but..."
 [Incheon]

 Park Jaeho